JarekSed/update-checks/README.md

 Slap this sucker in cron, and its package maintenance for dummies.

 Things are shitty and hard-coded, so you prolly don't want to use this without adding flags for email address and such.

+It was initially written in python, then I rewrote it in go (mostly because I wanted to play around with go.
+Because it is so IO bound, the go version is way faster, though)